National Sanitation Foundation: Why is NSF certification vital for your food business?

 National Sanitation Foundation (NSF) International is a private organization that evaluates food businesses and other industries for their compliance...

-A food establishment is always expected to work in a clean and conducive place.
 The surrounding environment of a restaurant must be clean enough to prevent attracting any foodborne pathogens that may cause food poisoning to the customers.

 When the foodservice and kitchen facilities remain unclean, they will surely attract biological hazards and will put the food companies in a bad situation.
 As a critical part of every food establishment's food safety management system (FSMS), every food safety team must have a food sanitation plan.